 Resource

 The term is used to refer to an Energy Storage Resource (ESR), a Generation Resource, or a Load Resource.
-The term “Resource” used by itself in these Protocols does not include a Settlement Only Generator (SOG) or an Emergency Response Service (ERS) Resource.
+The term “Resource” used by itself in these Protocols does not include a Settlement Only Generator (SOG), Settlement Only Energy Storage System (SOESS), or an Emergency Response Service (ERS) Resource.

 Energy Storage Resource (ESR)